innovyze/Open-Source-Support/04 InfoWorks WS Pro/03 VBScript/01 Open Data Import Centre/README.md

 This folder contains data import-specific VBScripts, used with the Open Data Import Centre.

-The following link goes to the WS Pro help page for the this topic: https://help2.innovyze.com/infoworkswspro/index.html#HTML/WS/r_using_a_script_to_control_import.htm
+The following link goes to the WS Pro help page for the this topic.
+Please refer to it for internal field name references: https://help2.innovyze.com/infoworkswspro/index.html#HTML/WS/r_using_a_script_to_control_import.htm